facelessuser/sublime-languages/readme.md

 ### C/C++/C++11
 - Based off of https://github.com/kodLite/cppStartingKit
 - Fix comments that trail some preprocessors like #endif etc.

+### JSON
+- Scope keys different than values so keys can be colored differently than values.

 ### CSS
 - Fix issue where things like (-moz|-o|-ms|-webkit) items would not highlight.